 The Third Dad, her debut as a director, is a short documentary that traces the artist’s search for her estranged father’s grave.
 The film was commissioned by the Scottish Documentary Institute, Creative Scotland and Channel Four.
 Premiering at the 2015 Edinburgh International Film Festival, it went on to screen at more than 25 international film festivals, winning Best UK Short at London’s East End Film Festival, a BAFTA Scotland New Talent Award and garnering close to 400,000 views as a Vimeo Staff Pick.

 Moerman Ib's most recent exhibition was a site-specific installation for Leith Theatre commissioned by Edinburgh’s 2017 Hidden Door Festival.
 Ghost Light reimagined found materials associated with her own and the theatre's past to animate the silent space.

 In 2019, she received an MLitt with Distinction in Creative Writing from the University of Stirling, supervised by acclaimed poet and nonfiction writer Kathleen Jamie.
-Currently, she is pursuing a practice-led PhD in Fine Art and Creative Writing at Glasgow School of Art and University of Glasgow.
-Her research centres on charting the unresolved grief and fractured identities of cross-cultural individuals through creative practice.
+Currently, her work is focused on charting unresolved grief and fractured identities through creative practice.